bcgov/bcdata/README.md

     To cite bcdata in publications please use:

-      Teucher et al., (2021). bcdata: An R package for searching &;
-      retrieving data from the B.C.
+      Teucher et al., (2021). bcdata: An R package for searching and retrieving data from the B.C.
 Data Catalogue.
 Journal of Open Source Software, 6(61), 2927, https://doi.org/10.21105/joss.02927